 Turkeys have become one of the most popular dishes to serve in the United States during the holidays.
 Around this time of year, we receive the occasional letter from a reader asking about halal turkeys.
 Halal is the Arabic word for permitted or lawful.
-Under Islamic dietary guidelines, gathered from the Qu’ran, Muslim followers are taught that all animals are to be well cared for and treated with respect.
-Therefore, animals must be slaughtered properly, or slaughtered in the name of Allah, and they must not be dead prior to slaughter.
+Under Islamic dietary guidelines gathered from the Qu’ran, Muslim followers are taught that all animals are to be well cared for and treated with respect.
+Therefore, animals must be slaughtered properly or in the name of Allah, and they must not be dead prior to slaughter.
 This leaves many Muslims questioning how to obtain a halal turkey during the holidays.

 What Is Halal Turkey?